flily/projeuler.py/README.md

 ## External data loading

-In some problems, like [problem 22](blob/main/problems/p0022.py), external data is required to solve the problem.
+In some problems, like [problem 22](problems/p0022.py), external data is required to solve the problem.
 The framework provides an automatic way to load external data, with the following steps:

 1. Download external data from Project Euler website, and save it to `data` directory.
 2. Write data loading module, store in `data` directory, with the filename exactly the same as the filename of problem solution file.
 A method `load()` MUST BE implemented in the module, and return the load data.
+See example in [problem 22](data/p0022.py) and
     ```python
     #!/usr/bin/env python3
     # coding: utf-8